 Is German Beer Healthy?

-Germany’s famous Beer Purity Law has been protecting the country’s beer drinkers from contaminants, chemicals and any other additives that
+Since 1906, the Beer Purity Law has been in safeguarding Germany’s beer lovers from chemicals, contaminants, and any other nasty additives.

-Some people consider the beer in Germany to be healthier than other countries.
-This simply comes down to the fact that it has less ingredients, it’s got important nutrients and is definitely healthier in terms of the sugar content than soft drinks, smoothies or mixed drinks.
+Some people consider German beer to be healthier than other countries.
+This simply comes down to the fact that it has less ingredients, has some high-quality nutrients and is decidedly healthier in terms of the sugar content than sodas, juices or mixed cocktails.